CommonGateway/WooBundle/README.md

 After this, copy the Action reference.

 Then in the PHP container you can execute the following command:
-`bin/console woo:objects:sync null {action reference}`
+`bin/console woo:objects:sync {action reference}`
 to start synchronizing zaaksysteem cases to woo publications.
 For example: \
-`bin/console woo:objects:sync null https://commongateway.nl/pdd.SyncNoordwijkAction.action.json`
+`bin/console woo:objects:sync https://commongateway.nl/pdd.SyncNoordwijkAction.action.json`

 Besides being able to start synchronizing these publications manually through a command, the "WOO default cronjob" Cronjob also synchronizes publications every 10 minutes if the Source and Action are configured properly.